JasonTang99/JasonTang99.github.io/_drafts/2019-08-16-Environmental-Dynamics.md

 categories: RL Python
 ---

+In the previous part we outlined the basics of the value function estimation and how to choose actions from it.
+Today we will more formally define a general representation of an environment and generate a policy from it.

 For the previous parts:

 Part 1: [Reinforcement Learning]({{ site.baseurl }}{% post_url 2019-08-13-Reinforcement-Learning %})

-## Summary

-In the previous part we outlined the basics of the value function estimation and how to choose actions from it.
-Today we will more formally define a general representation of an environment and generate a policy from it.

 ## Markov Decision Processes